-Dr. Daniel Landau is a distinguished board-certified hematologist/oncologist who has served in leadership roles and helped to innovate telehealth services at Orlando Health Cancer Institute.
+Dr. Daniel Landau is a distinguished board-certified hematologist/oncologist who has served leadership roles and helped to innovate telehealth services at Orlando Health Cancer Institute (formerly MD Anderson Cancer Center).
 In September 2023, he began seeing patients in a telehealth role at the Medical University of South Carolina in Charleston.

 Landau formerly served as the section chief of hematology and oncology at Orlando Health UF Health Cancer Center beginning in 2018.
 He started the telehealth program at Orlando Health that continues to offer virtual visits to people with cancer.

-He has a longstanding commitment to medical education and fostering passion in the next generation of oncologists.
-For more than a decade, he has dedicated much of his time and expertise to training physicians.
+Landau has a longstanding commitment to medical education and fostering passion in the next generation of oncologists.
+He has dedicated much of his time and expertise to training physicians for more than a decade.

 Landau earned a medical degree in 2005 from the College of Medicine at the University of South Florida in Tampa.
 In 2008, he completed a residency there in internal medicine.
 He finished a fellowship at MD Anderson Cancer Center’s Orlando, Florida, campus (now Orlando Health Cancer Institute) in 2011.

 His medical interests extend beyond hematology and oncology.
 Landau has specialized in genitourinary cancers including cancers of the bladder, prostate and kidney.
 He has a passion for education, innovation and meeting the unique needs of people facing a cancer diagnosis.

 Dr. Landau’s Role as Medical Reviewer on Asbestos.com

 Landau’s experience with mesothelioma, research and board certifications in oncology, internal medicine and hematology are crucial to his role as a reviewer of medical information.